Corneal Transplant Surgery

 You may take 2 Tylenol® tablets every 4 hours until you go to bed tonight.
 This should decrease the mild pain you may have as the numbing medicine you received wears off.

 Bring the eye drops prescribed for you to your clinic visit.
-The day after surgery, a nurse will explain the proper way to give drops.
-See Eye Drops Health Facts for You #4520.
+The day after surgery, a staff member will explain the proper way to give drops.

 Leave your eye patch and shield in place.
 These will be removed when you are seen in the clinic the next day.
 After that, you must always wear your glasses or the metal shield to protect your eye until it heals.
 When you lie down to nap or sleep, wear your metal shield until you are told you may stop using it.
 No soft patch under the shield is needed.